 Photography compels me to pause, taking time to admire the beauty of things I might not have otherwise afforded a second glance ™ — James L Kirkish

-Sadly, for the sake of my as-yet-to-be “reelized” Hollywood biopic, I was not born the "Mozart of Minoltas" and haven't been studying photography since childhood.
+Sadly, I was not born the "Mozart of Minoltas" and haven't been studying photography since childhood.
 I actually took my first photography class in high school and though I’ve always loved nature and taking pictures, it wasn’t until more recently that I decided to pursue my somewhat dormant passion.

 I credit my brother-in-law Keith Moore (www.keithmoorephotgraphics.com) and his state-of-the-art digital equipment, for catapulting me into the "digital age" and reigniting my interest in photography.
 While vacationing in Tahoe during the summer of 2011, we took off on a drive around the lake - stopping along the way, to capture some of the beautiful scenery.
 Huddled around the campfire that evening, we reviewed images from the day and I knew immediately, a creative flame had been relit.